duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_examples.md

 Understanding this CSS isn't terribly important in this case because most of it has been borrowed from the [Skeleton](http://getskeleton.com) framework's button styling.
 Most of this CSS is specific to the `.widget-button` class and is used to style the look of the play button.
 Also its worth mentioning that this particular CSS has been written to be very cross-browser compatible as you can see by the comments which indicate the browsers each line has been written for.

-As you can see, the Dictionary plugin is one of the most involved Spice plugins we have due to its use of multiple endpoints and their respective callback functions.
-Most plugins however shouldn't need to be so complex in order to function, so we greatly prefer that plugins are built as simple and straightforward as possible.
+As you can see, the Dictionary instant answer is one of the most involved Spice instant answers we have due to its use of multiple endpoints and their respective callback functions.
+Most instant answers however shouldn't need to be so complex in order to function, so we greatly prefer that instant answers are built as simple and straightforward as possible.